-Jogging south of the arena is generally safer than jogging north, as the Excalibur and Luxor parking garages as well as Reno Avenue tend to be less busy.
-North of the Arena, there are more casinos, driveways and cross streets, plus it’s along the heart of the race route meaning you run into more crossing spectators and event staff.
+Jogging south of the arena is generally safer than jogging north, as the Excalibur and Luxor parking garages and Reno Avenue tend to be less busy.
+North of the Arena, there are more casinos, driveways and cross streets, and it’s along the heart of the race route, meaning you run into more crossing spectators and event staff.

 Personally when I ran the race, I only warmed up for about 1.5 miles looping back and forth in a C shaped route from the north end of the Arena (Park Avenue) down to a walkway beneath Tropicana Avenue and around the Arena perimeter.
 It was still crowded, but allowed enough space to jog easy.
 And I did a few strides near the port-a-johns.
 You can’t go far wrong taking it easy and doing that.